Of Course Or Ofcourse: Clearing Up The Confusion

 When deciding between “of course” and “ofcourse,” it’s crucial to remember that “of course” is always written as two words.

-YOU MIGHT ALSO LIKE: Advise Or Advice: Understanding The Key Differences
+YOU MIGHT ALSO LIKE: Consignor Or Consignee: Understanding The Roles

 If you find yourself typing “ofcourse,” it’s a typo that needs correcting.